radon-h2020/radon-delivery-toolchain/monitoring/business-value.rst

 the proper performance of a Serverless application.
-When deploying resources in a public or private cloud infrastructure one should have a way to control how the deployed topologies operate by continuously monitoring metrics or thresholds of interest in order to be able to identify, asses and address any possible issues.
+When deploying resources in a public or private cloud infrastructure one should have a way to control how the deployed topologies operate by continuously monitoring metrics or thresholds of interest in order to be able to identify, assess and address any possible issues.

-The RADON Monitoring Tool offers a unified monitoring model that can be applied in any level of abstraction (container, process, serverless function) and which can be applied and deployed within the TOSCA based modeling of a serverless infrastructure itself.
+The RADON Monitoring Tool offers a unified monitoring model that can be applied at any level of abstraction (container, process, serverless function) and which can be defined and deployed within the TOSCA based modeling of a serverless infrastructure itself.
 Introducing a unified monitoring approach can result in downtime reduction by automatic adjustments of the capacity of the deployed infrastructure through continuous monitoring and auto scaling.
-This way, we eliminate the risk of accidentally impacting a company’s revenue negatively.
+In this way, we eliminate the risk of disruptions in the business continuity operations.